 Full Season: Kawanhee’s traditional program was originally built upon a 7-week stay.
 We feel that this session is most successful in allowing a boy to become fully immersed in all that the camp experience has to offer.

-In addition to the Full Season option, we offer shorter stays of 4 weeks (Tumbledown Session), 5 weeks (Tumbledown + One) and 3 weeks (Skookumee Session).
-For many families, these shorter stays provide them and their sons with a complete camp experience, while allowing for other activities during the summer and accommodating family vacations and school and sports schedules back home.
+In addition to the Full Season option, we offer shorter stays of 4 weeks (Tumbledown Session) and 3 weeks (Skookumee Session).
+For many families, these shorter stays provide their sons with a complete camp experience, while allowing for other activities during the summer and accommodating family vacations and school and sports schedules back home.